scribd/SCPagingGridView/README.markdown

  The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

- If you happen to meet one of the copyright holders in a bar you are obligated to buy them one pint of beer.

  THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,